charliexu07/YES_Server/README.md

 * Solution: Ensure that only one query can be executed at a time when connecting tp database
 * Grading rubrics: completely ignoring the vulnerbility -10; code partialy implemented but fails the test -5; correct -0;

+### Password Encoder Vulnerability
+* Description: If the password of the user is stored in plain text, the attacker might be able to hack into the system and obtain the password
+* Demo: see test function
+* Test function: testPasswordEncoder()
+* Solution: Use BCryptPasswordEncoder to encode the password before storing user information into the database.
+Also, during the login process, the entered password will also be encripted to match the password stored in database.
+* Grading rubrics: completely ignoring the vulnerbility -10; code partialy implemented but fails the test -5; correct -0;

 ### Brute Force Attack on login information (under implementation)
 * Description: On /login page, an attacker can try as many username-password pairs as it wants
 * Demo: see test fucnction
 * Test function: testBFA()
 * Solution: Implement classes that keep track of login failure information using spring security framework.
 See https://www.baeldung.com/spring-security-block-brute-force-authentication-attempts
-* Grading rubrics: completely ignoring the vulnerbility -10; code partialy implemented but fails the test -5; correct -0;

-### Password Encoder Vulnerability (under implementation)
-* Description: If the password of the user is stored in plain text, the attacker might be able to hack into the system and obtain the password
-* Demo: see test function
-* Test function: testPasswordEncoder()
-* Solution: Use BCryptPasswordEncoder to encode the password before storing user information into the database.
-Also, during the login process, the entered password will also be encripted to match the password stored in database.
 * Grading rubrics: completely ignoring the vulnerbility -10; code partialy implemented but fails the test -5; correct -0;

 (Finalizing more)